8 Options: The Math Curriculums that will benefit homeschool parents

 Are you a homeschool parent looking for a multisensory math curriculum?
 Then, you could journey to the depths of Google, make calls, crunch numbers, and when it’s all said and done, feel

-Or, after all the research, you may still be left like this
+Or, after all the research on math curriculums, you may still be left like this

 We asked our long-term Math Specialists about the homeschool math curriculum options available and here’s what they said!
-Here are 8 homeschool math curriculum options!
+Here are 8 homeschool math curriculums options!
 I’m saving my personal favorite for last.

 But first, a caveat!
 I love caveats!